 Depending on how old your kids are, you might want to stop them going on any adult sites, or even restricting web usage to only allow child-friendly websites.
 Tap on Websites and you’ll see a few options.
 The first is Limit Adult Content (determined by Apple) which will try and filter out adult websites, and you can manually add ones to block or allow.

 The second option is Specific Websites only, which blocks access to all websites except ones you specify.
 There’s some already added such as CBeebies and Disney, and you can add extras yourself.

 Towards the bottom are some more restrictions that aren't strictly parental controls, but they are settings you should definitely check.
 The first is the Account section, which controls whether accounts can be added or removed.

 If you’re using an Apple ID for a child on the phone, you should definitely use this to make sure they can’t remove it.
 Likewise, you should check the Location setting to make sure this is always turned on so that you can keep track of where your kids are.
 You should also adjust the Mobile data setting to make sure it's turned on (it's used along with Location to keep track of where the device is).

 You can adjust the Volume limit on the phone, which stops the volume from being turned up too loud and potentially causing hearing issues if your kids listen to a lot of music or use headphones.

 Hopefully, these tips will help you to keep your kids safe with their Apple device.
-We’ve only covered the main restrictions here, but there’s lots more to look through, so it’s worth having a look at all the restrictions and looking for others you think you might need.
+We’ve only covered the main restrictions here, but there’s lots more to look through, so it’s worth browsing all the restrictions for others you think you might need.